The Best Online Colleges in Iowa

 Online student resources include career services, internship services, online tutoring, technical support and an online library with librarians available via live chat, text message or over the phone.

 One of Iowa’s Christian-based online colleges, Graceland University offers degrees at the bachelor’s, master’s, and doctoral levels.
 Based in Lamoni, Graceland was founded in 1895.
-It also has a campus in Independence, Missouri, where the university operates its online programs in nursing, business, education, and religion.
+It also has a campus in Independence, Mo., where the university operates its online programs in nursing, business, education, and religion.
 Graceland provides online education to more than 800 students, from 43 states and six different countries.